Procedure description

 3. OTHER (LIOMYOMA, LIPOMA, TUMOR CELL GRANULAR).

-Tumors involving the mucosal layer can be excised by endoscopic methods such as
+Tumors involving the mucosal layer can be removed by endoscopic methods such as:

 After an initial cut, the endoscope is inserted into the canal between the mucosa and the wall muscles of the esophagus or stomach.
 The canal is built until the tumor itself and then it is separated from the wall while preserving the mucosa that surrounds the tumor.
 At the end of the operation, the initial incision closes with clips.

-As with other endoscopic treatments, the main risks involve complications of bleeding or perforation up to about 15%, but here, too, most of them can be treated endoscopically.
-There is also a concern of a breakout of the capsule of the tumor and its dispersion in the abdominal cavity.
+As with other endoscopic treatments, the main risks involve complications of bleeding or proportionation up to about 15%, but here too most of them can be treated endoscopically.
+There is also a concern of breakout of the tumor capsule and its dispersal in the abdominal cavity.

 If a tumor is excised in its entirety, there is no need for close endoscopic follow-up after the operation.